Bio

 2002 Created and curated Santa Rosa Art Walk Open Studio - Santa Rosa, CA

-2024-present Rise & Repaint - online global artist community
+2024-present Rise & Repaint Network - online global artist community

 2021-2024 Thrive Together Network - online artist community